This file may not be suitable for users of assistive technology.

 version of this document in a more accessible format, please email firstname.lastname@example.org.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-This document is designed to help companies in complying with the greenhouse gas (GHG) reporting regulation, a requirement from the Climate Change Act 2008; and all organisations with voluntary reporting on a range of environmental matters, including voluntary GHG reporting and through the use of key performance indicators (KPIs).
+This document is designed to help companies and limited liability partnerships in complying with the Streamlined Energy and Carbon Reporting (SECR) regulations.
+It can also help all organisations with voluntary reporting on a range of environmental matters, including greenhouse gas (GHG) reporting and the use of key performance indicators (KPIs).

 The government encourages all other companies to report similarly, although this remains voluntary.

 Updates: group reporting legislation; public sector reporting requirements; mandatory GHG reporting requirement; confirmation that for those organisations choosing not to dual report (still our preferred approach), we encourage use of location-based reporting method.

 Page updated to reflect new streamlined energy and carbon reporting requirements.